autokey/autokey/Scripting.md

 AutoKey scripts accept most Python code.
 AutoKey also offers some custom API functions that can be used in scripts.
 For specific details on the custom functions available to AutoKey scripts, see the [API reference](https://autokey.github.io).

 ## Example scripts ##
-Thes pages contain some example scripts and user-contributed scripts to demonstrate some of the basic and advanced capabilities of AutoKey's scripting service:
+These pages contain some example scripts and user-contributed scripts to demonstrate some of the basic and advanced capabilities of AutoKey's scripting service:
   * [Contents list of all these contributed files](https://github.com/autokey/autokey/wiki/Contents-of-contributed-script-files)
   * [Advanced Scripts](https://github.com/autokey/autokey/wiki/Advanced-Scripts)
   * [Basic Scripts](https://github.com/autokey/autokey/wiki/Basic-Scripts)